Kevin Kunnert: NBA career

 Kunnert was the 12th overall selection in the First Round of the 1973 NBA draft by the Chicago Bulls.
+He was also the 6th overall selection in the first round of the 1973 American Basketball Association draft by the Dallas Chaparrals months before they relocated to become the San Antonio Spurs.
 In September, 1973 Kunnert was traded by the Bulls to the Buffalo Braves with Gar Heard for John Hummer and two draft picks.